California delays coronavirus vaccine mandate for schools - NewsBreak

 California delays coronavirus vaccine mandate for schools

-SACRAMENTO, Calif. — (AP) — California is sticking with its coronavirus vaccine mandate for schoolchildren, but it won't happen until at least the summer of 2023, Gov. Gavin Newsom's administration announced Thursday.
+California is delaying a coronavirus vaccine mandate for schoolchildren until at least the summer of 2023.

-Last year, California was the first state to announce it would require all schoolchildren to receive the coronavirus vaccine.
-But it hasn't happened yet because Newsom said he was waiting for regulators at the U.S. Food and Drug Administration to give final approval to the vaccine for school-aged children.
+California is one of two states, plus the District of Columbia, that has announced a coronavirus vaccine mandate for K-12 public schools, according to the National Academy for State Health Policy.

+California parents should have an easier time getting their school-aged children excused from the state's upcoming coronavirus vaccine mandate after a state lawmaker announced Thursday he would stop trying to block personal belief exemptions from the new rules.

-At the time, Newsom estimated the mandate would take effect for the start of the 2022-23 school year.
-But while federal regulators have authorized use of the coronavirus vaccine for children as young as 5 in an emergency, it has still not given final approval to anyone younger than 16.
+Gov. Gavin Newsom has said the state will eventually require all California schoolchildren to be vaccinated against the coronavirus.
+He hasn't done it yet because while federal regulators have authorized the vaccine for use on children in an emergency, they have not yet given it final approval.
+Once that happens, Newsom says the state's vaccine mandate will likely take effect the following semester.

+State law would allow two exceptions to the coronavirus vaccine: Medical reasons and personal beliefs.
+A medical reason often requires proof from a doctor.
+But a personal belief exemption is easier to obtain, requiring a letter from the student or parent stating their objections.

+State Sen. Richard Pan, a Democrat from Sacramento who is also a pediatrician, authored a bill in the Legislature earlier this year that would have blocked students from using the personal belief exemption to avoid the coronavirus vaccine.

+Thursday, Pan announced he was holding the bill — meaning it will not become law this year.
 While nearly 75% of California's population has been vaccinated, rates for children 17 and under are much lower.
-Just under 34% of children between the ages of 5-11 have received the vaccine, while just over 66.4% of children ages 12-17 have gotten it, according to state data.
+Just under 34% of children between the ages of 5-11 have received the vaccine, while just over 66.4% of children ages 12-17 have gotten it, according to state data .

-“From a perspective of keeping children in schools, this was the right move,” said Christina Hildebrand, president and founder of A Voice for Choice Advocacy, a group that opposes vaccine mandates.
-“The number of children that are unvaccinated, and if they were removed from school, would have been a much bigger disaster.”

-California and Louisiana are the only states that have announced a vaccine mandate for K-12 schools, according to the National Academy for State Health Policy.
-The District of Columbia also has a mandate.

-Louisiana's mandate includes an opt-out for parents, while California's mandate would allow exemptions for medical reasons and personal beliefs.
-A medical reason often requires proof from a doctor.
-But a personal belief exemption is easier to obtain, often requiring a letter from the student or parent stating their objections.

-State Sen. Richard Pan, a Democrat from Sacramento who is also a pediatrician, had authored a bill in the state Legislature this year that would have blocked students from using the personal belief exemption to avoid the coronavirus vaccine.
-But on Thursday, Pan announced he was holding the bill — meaning it will not become law this year — though he said there should still be a focus on boosting child vaccination rates.

 "Until children's access to COVID vaccination is greatly improved, I believe that a state-wide policy to require COVID vaccination in schools is not the immediate priority, although it is an appropriate safety policy for many school districts in communities with good vaccine access," Pan said in a news release.